Expert opinion on the effect of blinding light

 "I will be honest and I will not do anything which in my view is to the obvious detriment of the human race.
 Second, if later I find that my work is being used in my view to the detriment of the human race I will endeavour to nullify these developments."
 Peter Reineker

-DRL and Xenon-HID lights imply a Violation of Protection, offending against the Equality Principle and violates Article 3 of the
+Blinding LED and Bi- Xenon-HID lights imply a Violation of Protection, offending against the Equality Principle and violates Article 3 of the

 Universal Declaration of Human Rights